alexbt/algorithms/README.md

 This is another good question on data structures.
 There are many algorithms to reverse linked list and you can search for them using google.
 I am thinking of writing another blog post to explain linked list reversal and will share with you later.

 **Question 15**: Write a Java program to implement Stack in Java?
 You can implement Stack by using array or linked list.
-This question expect you to implement standard method provided by stack data structure e.g. push() and pop().
-Both push() and pop() should be happen at top of stack, which you need to keep track.
-It’s also good if you can implement utility methods like contains(), isEmpty() etc. By the way JDK has java.util.Stack class and you can check it’s code to get an idea.
+This question expect you to implement standard method provided by stack data structure e.g. push(. and pop().
+Both push(. and pop(. should be happen at top of stack, which you need to keep track.
+It’s also good if you can implement utility methods like contains(), isEmpty(. etc. By the way JDK has java.util.Stack class and you can check it’s code to get an idea.
 You can also check Effective Java book, where Josh Bloch has explains how an incorrect implementation of stack can cause memory leak in Java.

-#SOURCE 4) wiki.dreamrunner.org - Programming Interviews Exposed
+#SOURCE 4. wiki.dreamrunner.org - Programming Interviews Exposed

 http://wiki.dreamrunner.org/public_html/BooksReview/Interview/Programming%20Interviews%20Exposed%20Secrets%20to%20Landing%20Your%20Next%20Job.html